 Offerors must complete and submit this Submittal Form.
-Proposed costs must all direct and indirect costs associated with the performance of the contract, including, but not limited to, total number of hours at various hourly rates, direct expenses, payroll, supplies, overhead assigned to each person working on the project, percentage of each person's time devoted to the project, and profit.
+Proposed costs must all direct and indirect costs associated with the performance of the contract, including total number of hours at hourly rates.
 The costs identified on the cost proposal are the total amount of costs to be paid by the state.
 No additional charges shall be allowed.